xenit-eu/dynamic-extensions-for-alfresco/README.md

 ------------------------

 * <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/wiki/Building-Alfresco-repository-extensions-for-Dynamic-Extensions-using-Gradle">Gradle plugin for building your own repository extensions</a>
 * Spring AOP support.
-(The Gradle plugin configures the OSGi bundle to avoid classpath issues.)
+(The Gradle plugin configures the OSGi bundle so as to avoid classpath issues.)
 * `@RunAs` and `@RunAsSystem` annotations for running code as a particular user.
 * `@Transactional` annotation for running code within a transaction.
 * Improvements for building custom user interfaces on top of annotation-based Web Scripts.